Pascalineniyonsaba/Netflix-Data-Analysis/README.md

 ## Exporatory Data Analysis

 Exploratory Data Analysis (EDA) is crucial for understanding the Netflix dataset, uncovering patterns, trends, and insights.
-In this section, we explore various aspects of the dataset to gain a comprehensive understanding of the content available on Netflix, addressing key questions:
+In this section, I explore various aspects of the dataset to gain a comprehensive understanding of the content available on Netflix, addressing key questions:

 1. **Release Trends Over the Years:**
    - In which year did the highest number of TV shows and movies release?
 (Visualized using a Bar Graph)